 Android doesn’t just power your phones, tablets, and TVs.
 It can also power the dashboard of your car.
-You can connect your phone to your car’s display via Android Auto to access navigation tools, make hands-free calls and texts, listen to music, and more while on the road.
+You can connect your phone to your car’s display via Android Auto to access navigation tools, make hands-free calls and texts, listen to music, and more compatible apps while on the road.
 Here’s everything you need to know about Android Auto.

 THE SHORT ANSWER

-Android Auto is a mobile app that brings your favorite music, media and messaging apps to your car's dashboard.
+Android Auto is an app that brings your favorite music, media, and messaging apps to your car's dashboard.
 Once an Android device is paired with your car, you can access certain Android apps via your vehicle's touchscreen display and dashboard.